 The correlation coefficient usually means Pearson's correlation coefficient, written rr.
-It measures the direction and strength of a linear relationship between two numerical variables.
+It measures the direction and strength of a linear relationship between two numerical variables, and you reach for it when data come in pairs, both variables are numerical, and a straight-line trend is the pattern you want to summarize.

 If rr is positive, the variables tend to increase together.
 If rr is negative, one tends to decrease as the other increases.
 If rr is near 00, Pearson's rr is saying there is little linear pattern, not necessarily no relationship at all.

-Pearson's rr is a standardized measure of how two variables vary together.
+Use Pearson's rr for paired numerical data when linear association is the question you want to summarize.
+It is a standardized measure of how two variables vary together.
 For a sample of paired data, the formula is

 r=i=1n(xixˉ)(yiyˉ)i=1n(xixˉ)2i=1n(yiyˉ)2r = \frac{\sum_{i=1}^n (x_i-\bar{x})(y_i-\bar{y})}{\sqrt{\sum_{i=1}^n (x_i-\bar{x})^2 \sum_{i=1}^n (y_i-\bar{y})^2}}

-The numerator is positive when the variables tend to move in the same direction and negative when they tend to move in opposite directions.
+The numerator is positive when the variables tend to move in the same direction and negative when they move in opposite directions.
 The denominator rescales that joint movement using the spread of each variable.
+When defined, Pearson's rr satisfies

 1r1-1 \le r \le 1

-If one variable has no variation at all, the denominator becomes 00, so Pearson's rr is undefined.
+If one variable has no variation at all, the denominator becomes 00, so rr is undefined.

 Suppose the paired data are